Oz Pearlman

-Oz Pearlman (born July 19, 1982), also known as "Oz the Mentalist," is an American mentalist, magician, and long-distance runner for marathons and ultramarathons.
-He is best known for major media appearances performing mentalism for sports teams, including the Dallas Cowboys, New York Jets, Green Bay Packers, and the Los Angeles Lakers.
+Oz Pearlman (עוז פרלמן) (born July 19, 1982), also known as "Oz the Mentalist", is an Israeli-American mentalist, author, magician, and long-distance runner of marathons and ultramarathons.
+He is best known for minor media appearances performing mentalism (magic tricks) for sports teams, including the Dallas Cowboys, New York Jets, Green Bay Packers, and the Los Angeles Lakers.

-NBC (national) aired a travel show about Oz called Oz Knows.
-He won an Emmy Award for the show.
+NBC (national) aired a travel show about Pearlman titled Oz Knows.
+He won a New York Emmy Award for the show.

-According to an article published by LEADERS Magazine in 2025, Oz Pearlman is the most televised mentalist in the world.
-The article also states that Oz is the most followed mentalist on social media.
-Oz has appeared in televised media outside of the United States.
-Examples include ESPN Philippines and a TV commercial for Mohegan Sun in China.
+Pearlman has appeared in televised media outside of the United States, such as ESPN Philippines and a TV commercial for Mohegan Sun in China.

 In 2025, Pearlman delivered a TED Talk titled The Art of Reading Minds.
-In the speech, he discussed a mnemonic related to remembering names of people.
+He discussed a mnemonic related to remembering names of people.
+Pearlman served as the host of the 2026 White House Correspondents' Dinner, which was aborted due to shots fired.
+He performed at the rescheduled dinner three months later.

-Personal life

 Early life

-Oz Pearlman was born on July 19, 1982, in Israel.
-Pearlman began performing magic at restaurants, kids’ shows, and corporate events at the age of 14, and has stated that he always had a deck of cards on him between the ages of 13 and 18.
+Pearlman was born on July 19, 1982, in northern Israel.
+He moved to the United States due to his father’s career as an engineer (also a Lieutenant Commander in Israeli Navy) when he was three, and then lived in Wisconsin and mainly in Michigan (Farmington).
+When he turned twelve, he was informed that he had had a twin brother who died at birth.
+Pearlman graduated from the University of Michigan in 2003.
+He performed magic at restaurants, children’s shows and corporate events at the age of 14, and has stated that he always had a deck of cards with him between the ages of 13 and 18.

-Career transition
+Career

-Pearlman was originally employed at Merrill Lynch in their global technology services department, at that time only performing magic and mentalism as a part-time profession.
-After he was hired by his employer to deliver a corporate entertainment show to upper management within the company, he quit his full-time job at Merrill Lynch in order to focus on being a full-time entertainer.
-Since then he has focused on a full-time career performing as a mentalist.
+Pearlman was originally employed at Merrill Lynch in its global technology-services department, only performing magic and mentalism as a part-time profession.
+After he was allowed to deliver a corporate entertainment show to upper management within the company, he quit his full-time job at Merrill Lynch to become a full-time entertainer.

+Pearlman appeared on HBO's Hard Knocks, the NBC Golf Channel and as a guest on CBS Sports coverage of NCAA March Madness.
+Pearlman won third place in Season 10 of America's Got Talent in 2015.
+On January 13, 2020, he returned as a contestant for America's Got Talent: The Champions.